bjornerstedt/blp/docs/design.md

 provide a background for more challenging issues that can be hard to understand from reading the program code.

+## Scenarios

+Note that init is used both in initializing estimation and simulation.
+Three scenarios have slightly different setup requirements.

+1. Estimate on data

+2. Simulate on existing data

+3. Create new data

+How do 2 and 3 differ in initialization?

 # Data structure and initialization

 The demand code is used in three basic ways